 While I've chosen all pink, the colors can all be changed to fit the look you want.

-White roses with peacock feathers and pick up a gem color from the feather - blue perhaps.
+Use yellow roses with white feathers and yellow and gold gems.
+Or White roses with peacock feathers and pick up a gem color from the feather - blue perhaps.

 Have fun with this.
 I hope it encourages you to realize that you CAN entertain affordably.
 Have other ideas - send me a comment.